 Propagating Red Spider Lily

-When spider lilies have developed large clumps or outgrown their space you can carefully divide them and replant the bulbs in other locations.
+The red spider lily does not produce any seeds and is reproduced through bulbs.
+When spider lilies have developed large clumps or outgrown their space, you can carefully divide them and replant the bulbs in other locations.
 Do this in the summer when the plants are dormant.
 Depending on how many roots the bulbs have, they do not bloom the same year or the next until they are fully established.
+Here's how:

 Potting and Repotting Red Spider Lily